rohan-v8rma/Verilog-Vectors/README.md

 We can describe any digital hardware by using HDL at any level.

 Designs described in HDL are independent of technology, very easy for designing and debugging, and are normally more useful than schematics, particularly for large circuits.

+# FPGA (Field Programmable Gate Array)

+TODO

+# Synthesizable vs. Non-Synthesizable code

+When you write you Verilog or VHDL code, you are writing code that will be translated into gates, registers, RAMs, etc.

+The program that performs this task is known as a **Synthesis Tool**.
+It is the job of the **Synthesis Tool** to take your Verilog or VHDL code and turn it into something that the FPGA can understand.

+However, there are some parts of Verilog and VHDL that the FPGA simply cannot implement.
+When you write code like this, it is called non-synthesizable code.

+So why would you have a language that contains code that is non-synthesizable?

+The reason is that it makes your testbenches more powerful.
+When you write a testbench for simulation, often using non-synthesizable code constructs makes your testbench better and allows you to accomplish things easier.

 # Best Practices